teamfeedr/interview-challenge/FRONTEND-NOTES.md

 - I assume uniqueness in created menus
 - Should selected items be disabled or removed?
 (I guess hidden with drag and drop)
+- What should be the order of elements?

 Future improvements: